FIIT-Bc-projects/2022-BP-Barut-Malovanie/README.md

 *\*insert architecture picture**

+Training was done on [Oxford 102 Flowers](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/) dataset, with 10 text description for each image.
+Class labels were also utilized for auxiliary classification by the discriminator.
-Training was done with __80%-20%  train-test__ split, to test the generalization of model on unseen prompts and for __zero_shot__ generation.
+We also made an __80%-20%  train-test__ split, to test the generalization of model on unseen prompts and for __zero_shot__ generation.

 Parameters for training were: